lorellav/DeXTER-DeepTextMiner/README.md

 Viola, L. and Fiscarelli, A. 2021a.
 "From digitised sources to digital data: Behind the scenes of (critically) enriching a digital heritage collection".
 In *Proceedings of the International Conference Collect and Connect: Archives and Collections in a Digital Age*, edited by Weber, A. Heerlien, M., Miracle, E. G. and Wolstencroft, K. CEUR – Workshops Proceedings.

-Viola, L. and Fiscarelli, A. 2021b. *A deep-learning, contextually enriched digital heritage collection of Italian immigrant newspapers published in the USA, 1898-1936*.
+Viola, L. and Fiscarelli, A. 2021b. *ChroniclItaly 3.0.
+A deep-learning, contextually enriched digital heritage collection of Italian immigrant newspapers published in the USA, 1898-1936*.
 (Version v3.0.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4596345.

 ## 14. Funding and the team